golang/proposal/design/25530-notary.md

-We hope that proxies run by various organizations in the Go community will also serve as auditors and double-check Go notary log entries as part of their ordinary operation.
+We hope that proxies run by various organizations in the Go community will also serve as auditors and double-check Go checksum database log entries as part of their ordinary operation.
 (Another useful
-service that could be enabled by the notary is a notification service to alert authors about new versions of their own modules.)
+service that could be enabled by the database is a notification service to alert authors about new versions of their own modules.)

 As described earlier,
-users who want to ensure their own compromise requires compromising multiple organizations can use Google's notary and a different organization's proxy to access it.
+users who want to ensure their own compromise requires compromising multiple organizations can use Google's checksum database and a different organization's proxy to access it.

 Generalizing that approach,